JuliaPhylo/SNaQ.jl/docs/src/man/bootstrap.md

 a different file (perhaps after having re-rooted them with an outgroup), we could do this: `writeMultiTopology(bootnet, "bootstrapNets.tre")`.

-The example above asks for 10 bootstrap replicates, which is definitely too few, to make the example run faster.
+The example above creates for 10 bootstrap replicates, which is definitely too few, to make the example run faster.
 We might also increase the number of optimization runs (`runs`) done for each bootstrap replicate.
 The following bootstrap was run with the